-What we eat can have in it considerable citrate, the acid molecule that has given up its proton.
-Being highly charged negative (where the proton would bind) it must be accompanied by a positively charged atom or molecule – usually potassium, K, as shown here.
+What we eat can have in it considerable citrate, the acid molecule that has given up some of its protons.
+Being highly charged negative where the proton would bind, it must be accompanied by positively charged atoms or molecules – usually potassium, K, as shown here.
 Nature never allows highly charged molecules to swim in water unaccompanied by some opposite charged mates.

-Note that citric acid has three negative sites to hold a proton, presently occupied by potassium atoms.
+Note that citric acid has three negative sites to hold a proton, presently occupied by potassium atoms (‘K’ in the figure).
 So it can take up and give out three protons.
 When all three are in residence we call it citric acid; when even one is missing we call it citrate.

 Plants, especially, have a lot of citrate, but even meats have it because the cells were once alive and processing this molecule.
 We absorb it with its potassium, or sodium, or calcium, or magnesium (all positively charged atoms).
-Some will be metabolized, but to enter into the citric acid cycle it must take up a proton, and the only place to get the proton from is the blood.
+Some will be metabolized, but to enter into the citric acid cycle it must take up all of its protons, and the only place to get the protons from is the blood.